SafeGraphInc/safegraph_py/README.md

 # `safegraph_py`

-`safegraph_py` is a Python library designed to make your experiece with SafeGraph data as easy as possible.
+`safegraph_py` is a Python library designed to make your experience with SafeGraph data as easy as possible.

 These functions are [demonstrated on SafeGraph data in this Colab Notebook](https://colab.research.google.com/drive/1V7hnyYuY_dUXQEPkCMZkgMuBFQV4iA_4?usp=sharing).